anywherer/here/content/measure success.md

 tags:
   - all
 created: 2024-11-06T20:14:54
-modified: 2025-03-09T18:20:30
+modified: 2025-08-11T20:02:55
 publish: true
 published: 2024-11-06
 permalink:
 ---

 We constantly measure success.
-It's a subconsious and automatic process, to
+It's a subconscious and automatic process, to